LukasFuchs/GeoModBox.jl/examples/HeatEquation/1D/README.md

 where $T_{G,W}$, $T_{G,E}$ and $T_{BC,W}$, $T_{BC,E}$ are the temperature at the left and right *ghost nodes* and the constant temperatures at the left and right boundary, respectrively.
 Now one can solve equation $(5)$ for each central grid point using the defined temperature at the *ghost nodes*.

 &emsp;The Neumann boundary condition defines that the variation of a certain parameter does not change across the boundary, that is, for example, the temperature across the boundary or thermal heat flux *q* through the boundary.
-The temperature of the *ghost nodes* is then defined as:
+The temperature at the *ghost nodes* is then defined as:

 $$
 T_{G,W} = T_{1} - c_{W} \Delta{x}, \tag{8}